EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

     Uses a master-detail mail merge template pair to generate an invoice, converts it to a PDF, and displays it using the `PdfViewEditor`.

   - ###### `Pay/Refund Controllers`
-    These controllers declare actions to mark the selected order as either Paid or Refunded.
+    These controllers declare actions used to mark the selected order as either Paid or Refunded.

   - ###### `ReportController`
-    Provides access to reports related to Order Revenue.
+    Provides access to Order Revenue reports.

     ![Revenue Analysis](Images/RevenueAnalysis.png)

   - ###### `ShipmentDetailController`
-    Adds a watermark to the Shipment Report based on the order status.
+    Adds a watermark to the Shipment Report based on order status.

     ![Watermarked Report](Images/WatermarkReport.png)

 - ##### `Products` Subfolder
-  This subfolder focuses on functionality related to Products.
+  This subfolder includes functionality specific to the Products module.

   - ###### `ReportsController`
     Declares an action used to display reports for Sales, Shipments, Comparisons, and Top Sales Person.